 “I am a New York-based poet and travel writer.
 My poems have appeared in magazines such as Salamander, Tablet and Pamplemousse in the United States, Descant in Canada and European Judaism in the United Kingdom.
 I also review books of poetry and do feature pieces on poets for various publications, including Sojourners in the United States and Kindred Spirit in the United Kingdom.
 Some of my travel writing, which consists mostly of India stories, belong to a category I call Travelling With Poets.
 I will take the poetry of the great African-American poet, Lucille Clifton, for example, and 'travel' with it through the years of racism in America that I grew up with.”
 Robert has contributed to LONELY.

 “I was born in Duncan, British Columbia, Canada, and lived my childhood and teen years in logging camps and small towns on Vancouver Island.
 After high school in Lake Cowichan, I attended the University of Victoria, and a few years later moved to the City of Vancouver.
 I worked, raised my family, and upon 'retirement,' I re-enrolled full-time in university to further my interest in writing.
 My first book, Prairie Seas, Mountain Harvest, was published in 2014, followed by Five Nights in a Turtle in 2017.
 When not being wife, mother, and 'Granny,' I work on other writing projects.”
-Rosemary has contributed to WAR, THE SEASONS and THE CHALLENGES OF FINDING LOVE.
+Rosemary has contributed to WAR, THE SEASONS and EMPOWERMENT.